hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 support it that it is still the standard in practice (though there are efforts going on to replace it with Wayland on modern Linux systems).

-X11 applications talk to a X server which draws the commands on your screen.
+X11 applications talk to an X server which draws the commands on your screen.
 These commands can go over a network so applications on a remote machine can draw on your local screen.
 Note also the somewhat confusing
 terminology: The server is the program that draws on the screen and thus